The Drummonds of Colquhalzie

 8. Isobel Drummond (Issobell), baptised 18th July 1688 in Auchterarder parish

-John Drummond 8th of Colquhalzie and Barbara Blair, the great-grandparents of Colin Drummond of Auchterarder
+John Drummond 8th of Colquhalzie and Barbara Blair, the great-grandparents of Colin Drummond in Auchterarder

 Frontspiece of an 1884 reprint of Dr David Laing’s 1831 version of The Genealogy of the Most Noble and Ancient House of Drummond, compiled in 1681 by the Honourable William Drummond, afterwards 1st Viscount of Strathallan.